S33TH3/Astrality/README.md

 3. go to your create: astral modpack files
 (can be found in gdlauncher by right clicking the modpack and clicking open folder)

-3. replace the mods folder with the folder from the repo
+4. drag the mods from our google drive into the create: astral mods folder